There are two sorts of complaints:

-A complaint lets us know about something that has happened, that may have broken one or more of the laws that Liquor & Gaming NSW is responsible for.
-This is known as a breach.
+A complaint lets us know about something that has happened that may have broken the laws that we oversee.

-Complaints can also be lodged to provide us with general information or intelligence about something that has happened, or might happen, in relation to a licensed venue or other entity we regulate.
+Complaints and incident reports can also help us with general information or intelligence about something that has happened, or might happen, in relation to a licensed venue or function we regulate.

-Before you lodge your complaint, we suggest you raise your complaint with the venue or people concerned (if it is safe to do so), particularly if your complaint relates to a product or service received.
+We strongly encourage you raise your complaint directly with the venue, gaming operator or people concerned, if it is safe to do so, particularly if it relates to an unsatisfactory product or service.

-This is especially the case for disturbance concerns, as these can often be resolved quickly through discussions with the venue in question.
+In the case of disturbance concerns, these are often resolved quickly through discussions with the venue in question.

 You can also raise your concerns with a number of other organisations, for example if your complaint involves: